drufball/yosai/_drafts/flaws.md

 It was safe to say that Denri was panicking.

-The feeling was odd.
+It felt odd.
 Distant, yet familiar.
 She thought she was past this.

-She crashed through the forest underbrush, leaping over decayed tree trunks and shouldering through the vines and shrubs that pulled against her clothes.
-She gripped Aki's hand tightly, pulling the young girl along and trying to ignore the growing pain in her injured foot.
-The dense forest around them reverberated with the sound of crows.
+Denri crashed through the forest underbrush, leaping over decayed tree trunks and shouldering through the vines and shrubs that pulled against her clothes.
+She gripped Aki's hand, pulling the young girl along and trying to ignore the pain in her foot, still healing from the burn in Danzo's lair.
+The forest around them reverberated with the sound of crows.

 Denri saw flashes of black feathered bodies leaping from tree to tree.
-The pursuing tengu looked like a cross between a small child and a crow.
+The pursuing tengu looked like a cross between a small child and carrion birds.
 They were the same size and general shape as Denri, but their legs ended in talons.
 Their bodies were covered in black feathers, with large wings instead of arms.
-Their eyes were black and beady, overlooking a straight beak.
+Their eyes were beady, overlooking a straight beak.

 Denri ducked as one of the creatures swooped from above, narrowly missing her shoulder.
 Her eyes glowed blue in the dark forest gloom, hunting desperately for a place to hide.
 Aki stumbled blindly behind, her human eyes unable to see in darkness like Denri's.

-Up ahead, the trees thinned and gave way to raw stone formations, the beginnings of the mountain range they needed to traverse.
+Up ahead, the trees thinned and gave way to raw stone formations, the beginning of the mountains they needed to traverse.
 Denri squinted against the distance.
-It looked like there was a slash of darkness against one of the rocks.
+There was a slash of darkness against one of the rocks.
 Was it a cave mouth?
 The distance made it hard to tell for sure, but it was their only hope.

-The cawing was louder behind them, centered on Eizo.
-When the beasts appeared, he had raised his staff and told the other two to run.
-Her last image of the man was his tall, thin frame standing resolutely as the tengu descended on him.
+The cawing grew louder behind them, centered on Eizo.
+When the beasts appeared, he raised his staff and told the other two to run.
+Her last image of the man was his tall, thin frame standing resolutely as the tengu descended.
 Eizo's body spoke of former martial prowess, but he was still badly emaciated from his time in captivity.
 Denri didn't think she would see him again.

 Aki's hand ripped free of Denri's grip.
 There was a sharp inhale of surprise.

 Denri pivoted, skidding to a halt.
-She could see Aki a few feet behind her, being lifted into the air by one of the foul creatures.
-Aki's hand was still outstretched towards Denri, as though her mind hadn't fully caught up to the situation.
+She could see Aki a few feet behind her, lifted into the air by one of the foul creatures.
+Her hand was still outstretched towards Denri, as though her mind hadn't fully caught up to the situation.

-Denri's reached towards the young girl, but her feet stayed rooted.
+Denri reached towards the young girl, but her feet stayed rooted.
 Her heart hammered in her ears as she spiraled downward into the tengu's cold, compassionless eyes.
 Her stomach churned at the smell of carrion and rot emanating from the creatures.
 Her eyes lost focus as she heard the cries of her parents, telling her to run.

 Denri was pulled back to the present by the hiss of onrushing wind.
-She tried to throw herself to the side, but she stumbled on her injured foot, grunting in pain.
-Pain blossomed in both shoulders as talons wrapped around her.
+She tried to throw herself to the side, but stumbled on her injured foot, grunting.
+Sharp pain blossomed in both shoulders as talons wrapped around her.
 The world shifted violently as she was lifted from the ground, her vision bobbing as the tengu lurched skyward.

 She should be doing something.
 Escaping.
 Trying to save Aki.
 But the weight of her memories left her paralyzed.
 It was all happening again.

 There was a crash and a yell as Eizo came charging through the woods.
 He raised his staff, arms dripping blood from several wounds.
-He swung with both hands towards the creature carrying Aki, earning a pained caw as the staff connected with the creature's wing.
-The blow sent it swerving into a tree.
-Aki fell to the ground heavily.
+He swung with both hands towards the creature carrying Aki, earning a pained squawk as the staff connected with the creature's wing.
+The blow sent it swerving into a tree and Aki fell to the ground heavily.

 Eizo's arrival woke Denri from her panic.
 She twisted in the creature's grip, its talons pressing deeper into the muscles of her shoulder.
 She focused on the ground, near the cave she had seen earlier, then took a mental step towards it.

 The crow tengu cried out in surprise as its prey suddenly vanished, replaced by an arc of electricity shooting towards the ground.
 Denri reappeared by the cave and turned towards her friends.
 "Over here!
 There's a cave we can use to hold them off!"

-Eizo caught Aki under the arms, scooping her off the ground as he ran by her.
+Eizo caught Aki under the arms, scooping her off the ground as he ran by.
 His face was set like iron as he pushed his body to outpace the shapes lurching through the darkness behind him.

 Eizo made it to the cave right as a tengu dove into him, its legs stretched forward and it's wings thrown out behind.
-Talons dug into the meat of Eizo's back and sent them both careening through the mouth of the cave.
+Talons dug into the meat of his back and sent them both careening through the mouth of the cave.
 Eizo curled his body around Aki as he hit the ground.

-The cave was a riot of flesh and feathers.
+The cave became a riot of flesh and feathers.
 From his prone position, Eizo brought his staff up to block the talons of the angry tengu looming over him.

 Denri pressed herself against the wall.

-Eizo caught a taloned strike with one end of the staff, then swept the tengu's remaining foot with the other end.
+Eizo caught a taloned strike with one end of the staff, then swept the creature's remaining foot with the other end.
 It went sprawling to the ground.

 Eizo stood in the span of a heartbeat.
 The butt of his staff struck against the tengu's head with practiced precision.
 It's angry squawks turned to groggy whimpers.